 Of course, like most hype, there’s a need to keep a level head in order to separate fact from fiction.

-Before I’m labeled as being against social media, let me set the record straight.
+Before I’m labeled as being anti social media, let me set the record straight.
 I’ve used social media in multiple businesses and continue to use it on a regular basis.

-However, because there’s so much hype that surrounds social media, I want to put it in perspective for you and help you see where it fits into an overall marketing strategy.
+So let's set aside the hype that surrounds social media.
+I want to put in perspective for you and help you see where social media marketing fits into an overall marketing strategy.

 A successful marketing campaign has to get three vital elements right: